OLIVE DRUG SENSITIZATION

 Crack - This is a street name for a chemical directive of cocaine in hard, crystalline lumps.

-Heroin: Heroin was first synthesized from morphine with a bitter taste.
-Heroin is about three times more potent than morphine, and it is readily available in Nigeria.
 During the interactive session the students had the opportunity to share their experiences on drug abuse in their environment.
 Overall, they all agreed that drug abuse must come to an end in their communities and our society at large.

 0 Comments